mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 drwx------ 4 ubuntu ubuntu 4096 Nov 23 10:45 tool-scons
 ```

-So that is quite neat and user-separted.
-Plus, of course, we have a skeleton
+So that is quite neat and user-targeted.
+Plus, of course, we now have a skeleton
 project in our current directory:

 ```bash